-6 The ability to achieve performance measure 6 is contingent upon the performance of FII's funding recipients in their delivery of Wood First programming and on other external factors impacting construction activity in B.C., such as the level of real estate investment and the process for approving and implementing building code changes.
-Timely funding decisions by FII ensure that funding is available to successful proponents by the start of each fiscal year.
-As part of the funding approval process, performance measures are established for each project.
-These measures are directly linked to FII's broader goals and targets.
-For more details, please see FII's Performance Management Framework.
+The ability to achieve performance measure 3.1 is contingent upon the performance of FII's funding recipients in their delivery of Wood First programming and on other external factors impacting construction activity in B.C., such as the level of real estate investment and the process for approving and implementing building code changes.
+The target is based on the incremental increase in the value of wood sales that are generated in the year through projects converted and/or influenced by program activities funded by FII and its funded partners7.
+The target for sales attributable to program intervention was set at \$53 million for 2017/18; FII anticipates that the program will meet this target.